jha-lab/transcode/README.md

-# transcode
+# TransCODE

-TransCODE: A co-design framework for the transformer and the hardware accelerator
+TransCODE: A co-design framework for the transformer and the hardware accelerator.
+More details coming soon...